sybrew/the-seo-framework/readme.txt

 		* Robots.txt output can now better detect for public when the `blog_public` option has somehow been cast to integer.
 		* Method `admin_redirect()` now processes query arguments again (regression in 2.9.2).
 			* The Extension Manager's URL debugging was depending on this.
 Only affected when using `WP_DEBUG`.
+		* The shortlink generation no longer creates a PHP warning on questionable preview queries.
 	* **Deprecated:**
 		* A multitude of Schema generation methods, use `build_json_data()` and `receive_json_data()` instead.
 			1. Get methods: